The Way We Were: Original Soundtrack Recording

 The Way We Were: Original Soundtrack Recording is the soundtrack album to the film of the same title by American singer Barbra Streisand.
-It was released by Columbia Records on January 30, 1974.
-The soundtrack comprises twelve songs, mostly written by Marvin Hamlisch, three of which are different versions of "The Way We Were".
-The album was mostly produced by Fred Salem, with the exception of the title track which was produced by Marty Paich.
-Hamlisch and Salem collaborated to create five new songs for the soundtrack, while the remaining ones are cover songs.
+Released by Columbia Records on January 30, 1974, the soundtrack comprises twelve songs, mostly written by Marvin Hamlisch, three of which are different versions of "The Way We Were".
+The album was mostly produced by Fred Salem, with the exception of the title track produced by Marty Paich.
+Hamlisch and Salem collaborated to create five new songs for the soundtrack, with cover songs for the remainder.

-Critically, the staff behind AllMusic awarded the album three out of five stars.
-It fared well commercially, peaking at numbers 20 and 23 in the United States and Canada, respectively.
+Faring well commercially, the album peaked at numbers 20 and 23 in the United States and Canada, respectively.
 It also charted in the United Kingdom in 2005.
-It has since been certified Gold by the Recording Industry Association of America for sales exceeding 500,000 copies.
+The Recording Industry Association of America certified it a gold album for sales exceeding 500,000 copies.

 Background and composition

 The soundtrack was executively produced by Freddie "Fred" Salem, while album track "The Way We Were" was produced by Marty Paich; the aforementioned track also featured additional songwriting from Marvin Hamlisch and Alan and Marilyn Bergman.
 All of the songs included on the soundtrack were previously used throughout the film's score, while "The Way We Were" is the only composition featuring lyrics; the single's lyrics detail the relationship of Katie Morosky and Hubbell Gardiner, whose personal life is documented throughout the film.
 Other songs on the album include Salem's productional covers of "Red Sails in the Sunset", "River, Stay 'Way from My Door", "In the Mood", and "Wrap Your Troubles in Dreams (And Dream Your Troubles Away)".
 Hamlisch and Salem also collaborated to create five brand new tracks: "Look What I've Got", "Like Pretty", "Katie", "Did You Know It Was Me?", and "Remembering".